ahakkar/vibe/backend/README.md

 ## Quickstart with Docker

 Run download_models.py to download STT/TSS/LLM models to correct folders.

+Make sure Pipewire is installed and running on Linux.

+Install Sox on Linux for efficient audio manipulation (changing sample rates)

 Ensure Docker is installed.
 In order to run the application, execute the following commands: